marclevetin/psychic-game/README.md

 # psychic-game
 This is Trilogy Ed homework: psychic game.
 It's an experiment written in vanilla JavaScript.
+I'm providing this repo for a class demonstration of what an acceptable homework submission looks like.
+Feel free to do more or less as you see fit.

 ## rules and requirements
 1. The app randomly picks a letter, and the user has to guess which letter the app chose.
 Put the following text on your page: